 The situation is not entirely hopeless.
-While it may feel like cyberattacks are beyond your control, there are several steps you can take to protect your company.
-In fact, hackers often exploit weakness that companies don’t take the time to address.
+While it may feel like cyber attacks are beyond your control, there are several steps you can take to protect your company.
+In fact, hackers often exploit the weakness that companies don’t take the time to address.
 Diligently updating your software and educating your employees on cybersecurity and suspicious links can go a long way towards protecting your company.

 These are a few of the main things cybersecurity insurance for retailers can protect you from in the aftermath of a breach:

-- Credit monitoring services for clients and partners: If sensitive information like social insurance numbers or credit card numbers are compromised, companies will have to spend money on credit monitoring services and re-issuing new cards.
+If sensitive information like social insurance numbers or credit card numbers is compromised, companies will have to spend money on credit monitoring services and re-issuing new cards.

-- Covering lost income or revenue: Recovering from a cyberattack takes time, which is time taken away from making money.
+Recovering from a cyber attack takes time, which is time taken away from making money.
 An insurance policy can help you recoup some of the revenue your company loses.